CNA-Tech/PKS-Ninja/LabGuides/PksPipelineInstall-IN2456/readme.md

 In this guide you will add the PKS Installation Pipeline to Concourse and start the pipeline

+**With the current version of PKS Concourse Pipeline, the pipeline will fail at deploy-pks stage**

+Temporary Workaround:

+Within your lab session, open a new browser window and go to: https://github.com/nvpnathan/nsx-t-ci-pipeline/tree/master/tasks/config-pks/tasks/config-pks/

+0.1 Replace config-pks task script with workaround version Using Putty, login to the `cli-vm`and navigate to `~/nsx-t-ci-pipeline/tasks/config-pks/`

+Remove the existing task.sh file `rm task.sh`
+Create new `task.sh` and copy in workaround script `nano task.sh`

+Go back to the github page and click on `task.sh`, copy this entire file and copy into open `task.sh` file in your `cli-vm`.
+-Save the file `ctrl o`
+-Exit the file `ctrl x`

+0.2 Replace the config-pks task yml file with workaround version Remove the existing task.yml file `rm task.yml`
+Create new `task.yml` and copy in workaround script `nano task.yml`

+Go back to the github page and click on `task.yml`, copy this entire file and copy into open `task.yml` file in your `cli-vm`.
+Save the file `ctrl o`
+Exit the file `ctrl x`

+0.3 Remove the existing task.sh file `rm config-pks-1.1.sh`
+Create new `config-pks-1.1.sh` and copy in workaround script `nano config-pks-1.1.sh`

+Go back to the github page and click on `config-pks-1.1.sh`, copy this entire file and copy into open `config-pks-1.1.sh` file in your `cli-vm`.
+Save the file `ctrl o`
+Exit the file `ctrl x`

+0.4 Edit the pipeline configuration to skip PKS Syslog Within the `cli-vm`, change directory to `~/nsx-t-ci-pipeline/pipelines/` `cd ~/nsx-t-ci-pipeline/pipelines/`
+Open the `install-pks-pipeline.yml` file within a text editor `nano install-pks-pipeline.yml`
+Scroll down until you see 7 variables beginning with `PKS_SYSLOG...` Ensure each of these variables is commented out by placing a `#` in front of it Save the file `ctrl o`
+Exit the file `ctrl x`

+*Continue with the instructions below to complete the PKS installation*

 1.1 From the `cli-vm` prompt, Import the PKS pipeline using the `fly` cli command on the cli-vm.

 `cd ~/nsx-t-ci-pipelines/pipelines`